What Should I Do If I Don’t Get Along With My Partner’s Best Friend? Navigating Relationship Dynamics with My Partner’s Best Friend

 - Is your best friend rude, sarcastic or argumentative with your partner?

-- Does your best friend cut down your partner when you are alone with them and trying to cause drama between you?
+- Does your best friend criticize your partner when you are alone with them?
+Are they trying to cause drama between you and your best friend?

 - Do you come home drunk at late hours after hanging out with your BFF?